A beautiful beaded bag to compliment any casual outfit – My Beaded Crochet Hobo Bag is the perfect accessory for a day out!

 Beaded Crochet Hobo Bag Pattern

-If you would like to purchase an ad free printer-friendly version of this pattern, please go to my ETSY or RAVELRY shop.
+If you would like to purchase an ad free printer-friendly version of this pattern, please go to my PATTERN shop or you can visit my ETSY or RAVELRY shop.

 - PIN this pattern to your Pinterest Boards for later HERE.